-If we now take a look at the same request made with a Logic App connector, we can see that it lasted the 2 days without failing.
+If we now look at the same request using a Logic App connector, we can see it lasted 2 days without failing.

-A curious thing is that in both connector settings the same information is present:
+An interesting detail is that both connector settings display the same configuration information:

 A retry policy applies to intermittent failures, characterized as HTTP status codes 408, 429, and 5xx, in addition to any connectivity exceptions.
 The default is an exponential interval policy set to retry 4 times.

-Now we are testing it to a limit of a week, but our gut says it’s going to last without failing.
+Now we are testing it for a week, but our gut says it’s going to last without failing.

-This difference in behavior between HTTP and Logic App connectors can be beneficial in certain scenarios, as the Logic App connector’s more robust retry mechanism can help handle longer-running or more unreliable services without failing.
-This can be a valuable consideration when designing integration workflows.
+This behavioral difference between HTTP actions and Logic App connectors can be useful in certain scenarios.
+Logic App connectors provide a more robust retry mechanism by default.
+As a result, they handle long‑running or unreliable services more effectively without failing.
+This behavior is an important consideration when designing resilient integration workflows.

 To lazy to read?
 We’ve got you covered!
 Check out our video version of this content!